ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/vpn_ipsec_tunnel.md

 The following attributes are returned by the datasource:

+* `id` - The unique ID of the IPSec Gateway Tunnel.
 * `name` - The name of the IPSec Gateway Tunnel.
 * `description` - The human-readable description of your IPSec Gateway Tunnel.
 * `remote_host` - The remote peer host fully qualified domain name or public IPV4 IP to connect to.